cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 !!! note "Mixing of `VAULT[...]` and `VAULT_NOCACHE[...]` on the same path"

-    Using both `VAULT[...]` and `VAULT_CACHED[...]` on the same key is not recommended because the order in which these invocations are processed is not deterministic.
+    Using both `VAULT[...]` and `VAULT_NOCACHE[...]` on the same path is not recommended because the order in which these invocations are processed is not deterministic.

 ## Cron Builds